Chocolate Chia Pudding

 Chia seeds are a superfood because they are loaded with nutrients and have scientifically proven health benefits.
 Here are the key benefits:

-• Loaded with antioxidants, which is an essential part of any healthy diet.
+• Loaded with antioxidants.
+It’s an essential part of any healthy diet.

-• High in good fats, like omega 3 fatty acids, more than even salmon!
+• High in good fats.
+That includes omega-3 fatty acids, more than even salmon!

 Process shots showing the maple syrup and vanilla extract getting added to cocoa powder and then getting mixed.